lpapp-muw/EANM-AI-QC/README.md

 ### QCNN variants: muw vs alt

 Both QCNN options (**muw** or **alt**) share the same NIfTI loader and preprocessing, but differ in circuit design.
-Here **muw** implies the qCNN models investiaged by the Medical University of Vienna, Applied Quantum Computing Group (laszlo.papp@meduniwien.ac.at) - menuscript reporting the results is currently in review.
+Here **muw** implies the qCNN models investiaged by the Medical University of Vienna, Applied Quantum Computing Group (laszlo.papp@meduniwien.ac.at) - manuscript reporting the results is currently in review.

 #### muw (MUW-like)